marcpouzet/zrun/README.md

 constructs before considering their compilation.

 The long term goal of this work is to define an executable semantics that deal with all the language features of Zélus.
-We are far away from that!
+We are still far from that!
 Continuous-time features (ODEs and zero-crossings) are not treated for the moment.